November 14, 2021

 What are the signs - in us, in our congregation, in our country - that God's Royal Proclamation is about to be accomplished?

-Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 204-206; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 204-206; and the writings of Amy-Jill Levine, et. al. See below.

 Mark 13:1-8 (NRSV)